IBM/maximo-labs/docs/monitor_anomalies.md

 *  Monitor alerts across multiple assets in a summary dashboard you create
 *  Troubleshoot to find the rood cause of a problem

-You will use data from simulated industry robots as the assets you are responsible to monitor.
-Monitor provides simulated anomalies that you can apply to learn about anomaly detection.

 ---
 *Before you begin:*
 This lab requires that you have completed the pre-requisites required for [all labs](../facilitator_instructions)
 ---

 ## Create Simulated Robots to Monitor
+In this exercise you quickly create some simulated robot operational data that you will use in your exercises in this Lab.
+You will use data from simulated industry robots as the assets you are responsible to monitor.

 1. Click `Home` to see the top level tasks you can do with Monitor. ![Home](img/i89.png) &nbsp;
 2. Click `Monitor Entities` You will create a simulated set of robot assets (entities) that represent an assembly line of manufacturing robots.
 3. Click `Create entity type` button. ![Create an Entity Type](img/i90.png) &nbsp;